Baia Mare: Modern period

 In 1703 Pintea Viteazul and his band managed to free the town for a short period of time from the German Imperial rule, under which it belonged the royal treasury.
 Since then Pintea is considered an important figure in the town's history, representing the idea of freedom.
 The Budești Church has Pintea's chain mail shirt and a helmet, reportedly worn by him in his battles.
 The Museum of Baia Mare displays his weapons and their harness.

 In 1748 the city's mining industry made a leap forward when the Austrian authorities created the headquarters of "Superior Mining".

 In the late nineteenth century, Simon Hollósy, István Réti, János Thorma, Béla Iványi-Grünwald, and Károly Ferenczy were among numerous young Hungarians who left the area to study the arts in Munich, as Hungary lacked an academy of art in those times.
 Simon Hollósy, the young Hungarian painter, was teaching in his studio new western European techniques.

 Some of those young painters decided to settle down together in Baia Mare, then called Nagybánya, to work on art.
 They persuaded Hollósy to join them and founded the Nagybánya artists' colony, working on naturalism and plein air painting.
 The artists' colony became known later on for influencing the development of twentieth-century Hungarian and Romanian art.
 Works by each of these important painters is held by the Hungarian National Gallery in Budapest, which in 2009 opened the exhibit, Munich in Hungarian, Hungarian Artists in Munich 1850-1914, 2 Oct 2009 - Jan 2010.
 In addition, in 1966 the museum held a major exhibition of their work: The Art of Nagybánya.
 Centennial Exhibition in Celebration of the Artists' Colony in Nagybánya.

 Following World War I, the Austro-Hungarian Empire was dissolved, and in 1920, Baia Mare officially became part of the Kingdom of Romania.
-It became part of Hungary again between since 1940 by the Second Vienna Award, until the end of World War II.
+It became part of Hungary again in 1940 by the Second Vienna Award, until the end of World War II.
 Near the end of that period, the city hosted the Baia Mare ghetto.
 After the war, the city was returned to Romania.
 Shortly after World War II in postwar development, the town of Baia Mare started to grow both in population and inhabited area.
 In the late 1970s and early 1980s, a new town centre was developed with modern architecture buildings and structures.